Discover the scenic routes and attractions dotted along this 10km nature trail in the southwest of Singapore!

 The Berlayer Creek mangrove is one of two remaining mangroves in the south of mainland Singapore.
-The Berlayer Creek-Bukit Chermin elevated broadwalk takes one along the mangrove and and connects to the promenade at the Reflections at Keppel Bay.
+The Berlayer Creek-Bukit Chermin elevated boardwalk takes one along the mangrove and and connects to the promenade at Reflections at Keppel Bay.

 WWII Gun Forts

-A replica of the gun along with statues of soldiers at work is located at the top of the hill.
-Tunnels that once housed the ammunition are now closed to the public.
+A replica of the gun can be found at the top of the hill.
 A WWII machine gun post can also be found near the Berlayer Beacon.
+However, tunnels that once housed the ammunition are now closed to the public.